benjamin-feron/ssh-tunnelr/README.md

 # ssh-tunnelr

-ssh-tunnelr is a shell script that offer a simple way to establish a Secure Shell connection through multiple hosts until an endpoint.
+ssh-tunnelr is a shell script that offer a simple way to establish a Secure Shell connection through multiple hosts to an endpoint.
 It permit declaration of multiple TCP port ranges to forward.

 ## Usage